yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 How do we avoid the segmentation fault?
 Some developers have begun suggesting that you use `$_SERVER` or `$_ENV` instead of `getenv` to read environment variables.
 This certainly avoids the problem but it's not as easy as you might think.

 As mentioned above, if you don't control the server you can't guarantee `$_SERVER` and `$_ENV` will be enabled.  `$_ENV` is disabled by default.
-It's unlikely that `$_SERVER` is disabled but if you use `$_SERVER` your app won't work with PHP's built in web server.
+It's unlikely that `$_SERVER` is disabled but if you use `$_SERVER` your app won't work with PHP's built-in web server.

 Secondly, it's very difficult to guarantee that all the C libraries you depend on will avoid `getenv`.
 For example, the `finfo_open` calls `getenv`  if you don't specify the `$magic_file`.
 Even `$_SERVER` and `$_ENV` call `getenv` [when they are initialized](https://github.com/php/php-src/blob/2fd930d839c65c570bd37e5a964332fd85024ac8/main/php_variables.c#L799).
 You would need to audit all of libc, PHP, every PHP library, and every extension to guarantee `getenv` wasn't being called.

-Thirdly, if you are using pthreads the super globals are empty in the worker thread.
+Thirdly, if you are using pthreads the superglobals are empty in the worker thread.
 The only way to access the main thread's environment variables is to call `getenv`.

 A much simpler solution is to avoid calling `putenv` in worker threads.
 If you are using `putenv` to populate environment variables you only need to do that once.
 Each worker thread will inherit the environment variables of the parent thread, so you don't need to populate them again.
 Get the bootstrapping out of the way before you create a thread and you won't have any issues.